wpdulyea/Projects/python/Py3Row/README.md

 TBD

-Include PyRow in your code with the following line of code:
-`import pyrow`

 ## RUNNING
-Include PyRow in your code with the following line of code:
+Include PyRow in your code with the following line of code: `import pyrow`
-`import pyrow`

 `pyrow.find()` - returns an array of all the ergs currently connected to the computer

 ---

-`pyrow.pyrow(erg)` - creates an object for communicating with the erg, erg is obtained from the pyrow.find() function
+`pyrow.pyrow(erg)` - creates an object for communicating with the erg. erg is obtained from the pyrow.find() function eg: creating a pyrow object from the first erg found

+'''python
-ex: creating a pyrow object from the first erg found ergs = list(pyrow.find()) erg = pyrow.pyrow(ergs[0])
+ergs = list(pyrow.find())
+erg = pyrow.pyrow(ergs[0])
+'''

 ---

 `pyrow.pyrow.getStatus()` - returns status of machine as a number